Your complete HRMS RFP guide and template

 What HRMS functionality do you have already?

 Look at your current level of HR automation.
-Which processes already automated or online?
+Which processes are already automated or online?
 What are the shortcomings or obvious gaps?
 Research the market and ask, what else is possible?

 What new HRMS features do people want?